sirn/fanboi2/README.rst

 Contributing
 ------------

 Fanboi2 is open to any contributors, whether you are learning Python or an expert.
 To contribute to Fanboi2, it is highly recommended to use `Vagrant`_ as it is currently replicating the production environment of `Fanboi Channel`_ and perform all the necessary setup steps for you.
-You can follow these steps to get the app running:
+Alternatively, if containers are your thing, you can find experimental, unsupported Docker Compose scripts in ``contrib/``.

+Vagrant
+^^^^^^^

 1. Install `Vagrant`_ of your preferred platform.
 2. Install `VirtualBox`_ or other providers supported by Vagrant.